Policy III.3000.A, Campus Carry

 - The concealed carry of handguns shall be prohibited in areas where the discharge of a firearm might cause great harm, such as laboratories with extremely dangerous chemicals, biologic agents, explosive agents, critical infrastructure, and areas with equipment that is incompatible with metallic objects, such as magnetic resonance imaging machines.
 A sign shall be posted that conforms to Texas Penal Code, Section 30.06.

-- Counselors, staff, and volunteers who work in a campus program for minors must, as a condition of their participation, agree not to carry a concealed handgun on the grounds or in buildings where the program is conducted.
+- The campus is often the site of campus programs for minors.
+When a campus program for minors is conducted at a particular location, the carrying of concealed handguns is prohibited.
+Additionally, counselors, staff, and volunteers who work in a campus program for minors must, as a condition of their participation, agree not to carry a concealed handgun on the grounds or in buildings where the program is conducted.
 Parents of attendees must also agree, as a condition of their child’s participation, not to carry a concealed handgun on the grounds or in buildings where the program is conducted.
-“Campus program for minors” is defined as to provide oversight and training for camps and programs involving minors held on College premises or operated by the College which have recreational, athletic, religious, or educational activities for the campers.
-This includes all camps or programs covered by Texas Education Code, Chapter 51, Section 51.976, as well as any day camp, activity, or University Interscholastic League (“UIL”) event sponsored by the College.
 A sign shall be posted that conforms to Texas Penal Code, Section 30.06.

 This policy does not apply to College course-based academic service learning or research approved by the Institutional Review Board ("IRB").

 - The College shall amend the Code of Student Conduct, Faculty Handbook, and San Jacinto Policy and Procedure Manual to provide that causing the accidental or intentional showing of a firearm or the accidental discharge of a firearm is conduct subject to disciplinary action.